 Parameter Value Sample

-Defines a sequence of model parameter values.
+Defines a sequence of model parameter values by index.
 The C-part should be "PARAMETER VALUE".

-Parameter Value PatternDefines a sequence of model parameter values.
+Parameter Value PatternDefines a sequence of model parameter values as an annual pattern.
 The C-part should be "PARAMETER VALUE".
+The data must span 01 Jan 2000 to 31 Dec 2000 (as shown in the D-part).

 Storage PatternDefines a guide curve for rule-based reservoir operations.
 The C-part should be "STORAGE".